 Tax: 8% without any deductibles.

 As you can see, Italian Inheritance law and tax is complex.
 In addition, it may differ from case to case.
 Because of this, it is worth seeking expert support.
-For a more comprehensive clarification of Italian inheritance law and tax, you might find our free guide useful.

 At De Tullio Law Firm, we have over 55 years of experience managing Italian inheritance matters.
 If you are feeling unsure about anything to do with inheritance law and tax and need advice, please get in touch with us.
 We are here to help.